Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Once upon a time, a pair of teenaged English boys decided to make a 16mm war movie with soldiers and guns and lots of excitement.
 Seven years later it was finally finished, but as a theatrical feature released by a major studio.
 Director Tony Richardson helped find financing to shoot sequences in 35mm; Stanley Kubrick donated short-ends from Dr. Strangelove to provide the 'youngsters' with film stock.

-In early 1965 the result, called It Happened Here, made the rounds of a few European film festivals, where it gained a certain amount of notoriety.
+Called It Happened Here, the result made the rounds of a few European film festivals in early 1965, where it gained a certain amount of notoriety.
 The story of an England defeated by Hitler and functioning under Nazi rule, it confused and incensed many British critics.
 They were offended by its notion that the noble Brits who withstood the Battle of Britain would ever knuckle under to the Nazis and collaborate with them as shown in the film.
-And many were made furious by what they perceived was a pro-Nazi, anti-semitic film.
-In the film, English Nazis were allowed free rein to spout their ugly anti-Jewish rhetoric without being shot dead or immediately contradicted by stalwart patriotic voices, as was standard practice in normal war movies.
-The movie was disturbing because it was more convincingly real than any big-budget reconstruction of the war years.
-Only Daily Variety pegged the film correctly, reviewing it at the German Mannheim festival.
-It was met by booing German viewers.
-Filmgoers were more accustomed to the kid-glove handling of the 'Nazi problem' by films like The Young Lions, where young German Marlon Brando anguishes over his soul-rending moral dilemma.
+And many were made furious by what they perceived was a pro-Nazi, anti-semitic message.
+The English Nazis in the film are allowed free rein to spout their ugly anti-Jewish rhetoric without being shot dead or immediately contradicted by stalwart patriotic voices, as was standard practice in war movies.
+The movie disturbs because it is more convincingly real than any big-budget reconstruction of the war years.
+Only Daily Variety pegged it correctly, in a review from the Mannheim festival, where it was met by booing German viewers.
+Filmgoers were more accustomed to the kid-glove handling of the 'Nazi problem'.
+In The Young Lions, young German Marlon Brando anguishes over his soul-rending moral dilemma.

 Jackboots on Chester Terrace, Regent's Park ... this must

-The story is the occupation of England as seen through the eyes of Pauline (Pauline Murray), a country nurse fleeing the fighting that has broken out between German troops and resistance partisans.
-Using Ireland as a base, the Americans are attempting to re-invade from the West with the help of 'loyalist' English guerillas.
-Pauline witnesses a massacre of civilians she feels was committed by the partisans, and like the majority of her countrymen decides that getting things 'back to normal' is more important than patriotism.
+The occupation of England is seen through the eyes of Pauline (Pauline Murray), a country nurse fleeing the fighting that has broken out between German troops and resistance partisans.
+Using Ireland as a base, the Americans and 'loyalist' English guerillas are attempting to re-invade from the West.
+Pauline witnesses a massacre of civilians.
+Believeing that the partisans were responsible, she decides like the majority of her countrymen that getting things back to normal is more important than patriotism.
 "After all," she sighs, "We did lose the war."

-London is almost completely bombed out and its inhabitants are split into two factions: a restless mob of unemployed, uncooperative have-nots and those who have chosen to collaborate with the new order.
-To work and survive Pauline must join the National Socialist puppet political party called the Immediate Action Organization.
-The clerk who signs her up is hostile and impersonal:
+Much of London has been bombed out and its inhabitants are split into two factions: a restless mob of unemployed, uncooperative have-nots and those that have chosen to collaborate with the new order.
+To work and survive Pauline joins the National Socialist puppet political party called the Immediate Action Organization.
+The clerk that signs her up is hostile and impersonal:

 Pauline: "I've decided to join."